nangong1994/Interview/README.md

 # What is it
-This repository is for recording the most frequent questions(with answer) of FE
+This repository is for recording the most frequent questions(with answer) of FEE